ysmood/yaku/readme.md

 # FAQ

-- Better long stack trace support?

-  > Latest Node.js and browsers are already support it.
-If you enabled it, Yaku will take advantage of it
-  > without much overhead.
-Such as this library [longjohn][] for Node.js, or this article for [Chrome][crhome-lst].

 - `catch` on old brwoser (IE7, IE8 etc)?

   > In ECMA-262 spec, `catch` cannot be used as method name.
 If you use `coffee-script`, it will handle the `catch` automatically, else you have to alias the method name or use something like `Promise.resolve()['catch'](function() {})` or `Promise.resolve().then(null, function() {})`.